 OCD is not about being “quirky” or neat—it’s a real condition that can seriously affect day-to-day life, relationships, and emotional health.

-Common Symptoms of OCD:
+What are Common Symptoms of OCD?

 - Repetitive fears (e.g., fear of germs, harming others, or making a mistake)